 We’re bound to say this, aren’t we, but you cannot do any better than buying from a HETAS-backed supplier such as ourselves.

 Our kiln-dried logs really are the best.
-By removing a lot of the water content through kiln drying, (to below 20% moisture content) there is far less smoke emitted, which means less soot and tar deposits.
+By removing the majority of the water content through kiln drying (to below 20% moisture content), there is far less smoke emitted, which means less soot and tar deposits.
+It also means your chimney sweep will have a far easier job.

 Take Safety Precautions